HariSekhon/Knowledge-Base/travel.md

 My colleagues and I drove half way across LA to go to this because everybody knows it is the best.
 If you're in LA or one of their expanded locations, do not miss it.
 Looks like they now have a couple branches in Vegas and one in Phoenix, Arizona too.

+[Crustacean](https://crustaceanbh.com/menu/) in Beverley Hills is a good upmarket seafood restaurant with fish in the see-through floor as you enter.
+Impressive.
+Recommended if you want something a bit more upmarket.

 ##### Palo Alto